-Objective Details 1 Adequate Council will maintain an appropriate level of cash reserves by: cash reserves and use of Responsible and sustainable infrastructure investment (objective 2). borrowings Responsible and sustainable spending (objective 3).
-Using borrowings (debt) to overcome shortfalls in available funds to undertake priority works when and if this is required.
+Objective Details 1 Adequate cash reserves and use of borrowings Council will maintain an appropriate level of cash reserves by: responsible and sustainable infrastructure investment (objective 2) responsible and sustainable spending (objective 3) using borrowings (debt) to overcome shortfalls in available funds to undertake priority works when and if this is required.
 Section 3 shows Council can maintain adequate reserves and repay its debts.
 Section 7 highlights that if Council increases capital works much beyond what is in the SAMP, it will need to borrow, and may need to cut some services.
 Sections 4 and 5 show water and sewer can maintain adequate reserves.
-2 Responsible Council will: and sustainable infrastructure Rursue grants wherever possible to minimise Council's investment, but not vary its priorities significantly simply to obtain a grant. investment Allocate funds to infrastructure and other assets in accordance with priorities identified in the Strategic Asset Management Plan (SAMP) with a focus on managing risk and renewing existing assets.
-Identify priorities for new and upgraded assets, and opportunities to dispose of underutilised assets, in the SAMP.
-Not prioritise funds for further new or upgraded assets over essential renewals except where new assets address unacceptable risks.
-Only build new or upgraded assets if the LTFP shows this is affordable.
-Pursue continuous improvement in the management of its assets and infrastructure, guided by actions in the SAMP.
+2 Responsible and sustainable infrastructure investment Council will: pursue grants wherever possible to minimise Council's investment, but not vary its priorities significantly simply to obtain a grant allocate funds to infrastructure and other assets in accordance with priorities identified in the Strategic Asset Management Plan (SAMP) with a focus on managing risk and renewing existing assets identify priorities for new and upgraded assets, and opportunities to dispose of underutilised assets, in the SAMP not priorities funds for further new or upgraded assets over essential renewals except where new assets address unacceptable risks only build new or upgraded assets if the LTFP shows this is affordable pursue continuous improvement in the management of its assets and infrastructure, guided by actions in the SAMP.
 Sections 3, 4 and 5 show that Council can afford to fund necessary investments in asset renewals, as well as priority upgrades/new assets.
 Section 7 highlights capital works beyond what is in the SAMP may need to be funded by debt or grants, and that service cuts may also be needed.
-3 Responsible Council will work toward aligning general revenues and expenses by: and sustainable spending Continuing to improve the robustness of, and integration between, its long-term plans (objective 4 below).
-Exploring options to vary current service levels as part of an ongoing conversation with the community about their priorities.
+3 Responsible and sustainable spending Council will work toward aligning general revenues and expenses by: continuing to improve the robustness of, and integration between, its long-term plans (objective 4 below) exploring options to vary current service levels as part of an ongoing conversation with the community about their priorities.
 Section 3 examines the main income and expense items, highlighting Council has an underlying operating deficit of \$2M+ p.a.
 At this stage, forecasts are that this will continue, but Council needs to explore options to reduce it.
 Sections 4 and 5 show both water and sewer funds are forecasting operating surpluses, but also highlight the need to refine key assumptions behind this.
-4 Integrated long-term Council will continue to improve the robustness of, and integration between, its plans and monitoring and reporting of performance against these to: planning Drive efficiency and productivity gains (reduce expenses).
-Better manage corporate risks.
-Better understand the costs of service delivery and options to vary services, to inform community engagement about priorities.
-Future revisions of this Plan will explain Council's management systems framework for IP&R and how this drives continuous improvement programs.
+4 Integrated long- term planning Council will continue to improve the robustness of, and integration between, its plans and monitoring and reporting of performance against these to: drive efficiency and productivity gains (reduce expenses) better manage corporate risks better understand the costs of service delivery and options to vary services, to inform community engagement about priorities.
+Future revisions of this Plan will explain Council's management systems framework for IP&amp;R and how this drives continuous improvement programs.

-Table 1: Parkes Shire Council financial sustainability objectives.

-REVENUE

-EXPENSES
+GENERAL FUND

-INVESTMENT IN INFRASTRUCTURE

-RESERVES AND BORROWING
+INTRODUCTION BASE CASE REVENUE EXPENSES INVESTMENT IN INFRASTRUCTURE RESERVES AND BORROWING